Art Rental Program

 Simply follow these steps:

-1) Come to the Annual Rental Show at the CVA Gallery (Center for the Visual Arts, 325 Terrace Drive) and select 1-5 pieces you wish to rent for your office.
+1) Come to the Annual Rental Show at the CVA Gallery (Center for the Visual Arts, 325 Terrace Drive) during the summer (Dates TBD each year) and select 1-5 pieces you wish to rent for your office.
 The rental fee is $50 per artwork.

 2) Speak with a gallery employee, who will give you a folder of documents and a contract to sign.